kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

+.INO FILE VERSIONS DATED PRIOR TO 30 APRIL 2018 ARE DEFICIENT IN VARIOUS CAPACITIES.
+Replace them with this newer version.
 If you are using the ADS1015 or ADS1115, be sure to install the supporting library Adafruit_ADS1015 since this sketch depends on it.
-Periodic improvements are to be expected to this project.  .INO FILE VERSIONS DATED PRIOR TO 30 APRIL 2018 ARE DEFICIENT IN VARIOUS CAPACITIES.
-Replace them with this newer version.
+Periodic improvements are to be expected to this project.
 Consideration is being given to adapting a fork of this project to the Raspberry Pi-ish single board computers.
+This sketch *version* is FREE so that anyone can enjoy it.
+For those of you who can afford to support my work on this project, I will offer a not-for-free sketch version when the parts arrive that has the following enhancements:

+--  Arrange for adjustments of various kinds during run time based on keyboard inputs

+--  Use an LM334 to prevent power supply noise from plotting (i.e., convert from monitoring resistance to monitoring
+        conductance, which means that power supply noise is eliminated!)

+--  Use digital potentiometer (x9c104 or x9c503) for more automated balancing of the two serial resistances

 ## So why in the world would you want to observe a plant's electrical conductivity?
 Here's the fascinating story: